kubereboot/kured/CONTRIBUTING.md

 We currently run:

-- go tests and lint
+- go tests and golangci-lint
 - `shellcheck`
 - a check for dead links in our docs
 - a security check against our base image (alpine)